Paseo Colón

-9 December Avenue (Avenida 9 de Diciembre), commonly known as Paseo Colón, is an avenue in the historic centre of Lima, Peru.
-The street is named after the statue of Christopher Columbus located in the avenue.
+9 December Avenue (Avenida 9 de Diciembre), also known as Paseo Colón, is an avenue in the Historic Centre of Lima, Peru.
+The street is named after the statue of Christopher Columbus, one of thirteen statues located along its four blocks.

+As of 2025, the avenue has been partially closed due to the ongoing underground construction works for Line 2 of the Lima and Callao Metro, which started in July 2024.

 History

 The place where the Paseo Colón extends today constituted, during the viceregal era, the southern limit of the city where the Walls of Lima stood.
 In 1898, during the government of President Nicolás de Piérola, the avenue was drawn up with the name of 9 de Diciembre and would later be renamed Paseo Colón due to its pedestrian nature.
 From the moment it was laid out, Paseo Colón was considered an aristocratic avenue since it was located in the middle of the Parque de la Exposición.
 As proof of this, the buildings on the road still show their republican-style decorations.
 However, this road suffered a great deterioration during the eighties, currently it has undergone an efficient recovery.

+The restoration of the city's statues, including those of the avenue, began in October 2020 following the approval of the citywide restoration plan proposed by PROLIMA, an agency of the Metropolitan Municipality of Lima.
+These works concluded in August of the following year.

+Works related to the construction of Line 2 of the Lima and Callao Metro and its Central Station have been planned since 2016, with works starting in the following years.
+In 2024, the closure of the avenue and the removal of its statues was announced in order to carry out the construction of the station itself.
+These works began in July 2024 with the closure of its first block.
+One month later, the 19th-century remains of a fountain and water system were discovered.
+As of July 2025, construction of the station was reported to be almost 70% complete.